azoth-lang/azoth.language.reference/src/namespaces.md

-# Namespaces and Using Directives
+# Namespaces and Import Directives

 *Namespaces* provide a way of organizing types and functions to avoid conflicts caused by declaring items with the same name.
-When references to names are ambiguous, they can be disambiguated by qualifying them, or with *using directives*.
+When references to names are ambiguous, they can be disambiguated by qualifying them, or with *import directives*.

 ## Compilation Units